Post-Traumatic Stress Disorder (PTSD)

 Medication Management

-• SSRIs (Selective Serotonin Reuptake Inhibitors) are often considered first-line treatments.
-They help regulate mood and reduce anxiety, intrusive thoughts, and hyperarousal.
+• SSRIs (Selective Serotonin Reuptake Inhibitors) are typically the first treatment choice.
+They actively regulate mood, ease anxiety, and reduce intrusive thoughts and hyperarousal.

-• SNRIs (Serotonin-Norepinephrine Reuptake Inhibitors) may also be used when mood and energy levels are affected.
+• SNRIs (Serotonin-Norepinephrine Reuptake Inhibitors) may be recommended, especially if low mood and low energy are part of your symptoms.

-• Prazosin, an alpha-blocker, is sometimes used off-label to reduce trauma-related nightmares.
+• Prazosin, an alpha-blocker, is often prescribed off-label to reduce trauma-related nightmares and improve sleep quality.

-• Other medication classes, such as mood stabilizers or anxiolytics, may be considered depending on individual symptoms and co-occurring conditions.
+• Other medication options, including certain mood stabilizers or anxiolytics, may be added based on your unique symptoms or other conditions.

 Therapeutic Interventions

-Therapy is a cornerstone of PTSD treatment.
+Therapy is a cornerstone of Post-Traumatic Stress Disorder (PTSD) treatment.
 Several approaches have strong research backing:

 • Cognitive Processing Therapy (CPT) helps you reframe negative beliefs related to the trauma.